vmware-archive/xenon/xenon-ui/src/main/ui/README.md

 - System configuration: should allow edits of some system properties.
 - Performance: definitely need some tuning.
 - Improvements/fixes based on your feedback.
+- Browser compatibility: as of now the UI has only been developed and tested against Chrome, need to make it work cross browser.

 # Getting Started